pordonez/loopback-url-based-access-control/README.md

 to define classes or types (known as a models) and easily expose them via a RESTful API and persist them via LoopBack's ORM feature.
 LoopBack also provides the ability to define access controls on models via roles and ACLs.
-LoopBack access control feature works at the model level.
+LoopBack's access control feature works at the model level.
 That is, for a particular model, LoopBack supports the ability to specify the users or roles having access to the model and his or her access privileges.